Huayna Picchu and Machupicchu mountain: comparison!

 The entrance to the Huayna Picchu mountain and the Machu Picchu mountain is with two different entrances.
 In both cases, these tickets also allow the tour of the archaeological site of Machupicchu.
 That is, for most of its Inca constructions.

 Huayna Picchu Mountain – The entrance to this mountain is called the ‘Machu Picchu + Huayna Picchu’ ticket and has a cost of 200 Peruvian soles (62 US dollars, approximately).
-As its name suggests, it allows you to visit the archaeological site of Machupicchu and the Huayna Picchu mountain.
+As its name suggests, it allows you to visit the archaeological site of Machupicchu (for circuit 3) and the Huayna Picchu mountain.
 Both sites can be covered in a time of 7 hours (enough for the adventure).

 The ticket ‘Machu Picchu + Huayna Picchu’ must be purchased online 3 or 4 months in advance.

 Machupicchu Mountain – The entrance to this mountain is called the ‘Machu Picchu + Mountain’ ticket and has a cost of 200 Peruvian soles (62 US dollars, approximately).
-As its name suggests, it allows you to visit the archaeological site of Machu Picchu as well as the Machupicchu mountain.
+As its name suggests, it allows you to visit the archaeological site of Machu Picchu (for circuit 1) as well as the Machupicchu mountain.
 Both sites can be covered in a time of 8 hours (enough for the adventure).

 This ticket allows entry in 2 times: